 Do not forget to define sizes simplest when the usage of a responsive or fill layout.

-The quality prop provides an integer range between 1 to 100 which defines the quality of the optimized image; 1 being the worst quality and one hundred being the best quality.
+The quality prop provides an integer range between 1 and 100 which defines the quality of the optimized image; 1 being the worst quality and one hundred being the best quality.

 It defaults to 75: